kwells4/groceries/recipies.md

 4. Let rise for a couple of hours
 5. Make into loaves
 6. Rise in oven 20 min at 170
-7. Cook at 350 (time?
-30-33 min, add time for preheat so start around 40?)
+7. Cook at 365 for 35 minutes (40 was a bit too long)

 # Tortellini saladd